 - Equipment: A short note on equipment required for the tutorial format (e.g. whiteboards).

 - Previous tutorials: Has the tutorial (or a similar/highly related tutorial) been presented at another venue previously?
 If so, please list the dates and venues, and describe the similarities and differences between the previous tutorials and proposed tutorial.

 - Proposed length of the tutorial: please choose from 1.5 hours (half session), 3 hours (full session), and 6 hours (full day).
 If you are flexible, please indicate in the outline the content that will not be included if a short/long version of the tutorial is given.
 If you would like to give a 6 hour tutorial please justify why a full day is necessary.

 Organizers of accepted tutorials are expected to provide some information material to announce the tutorial on the conference website and to help spreading the word about the tutorial via mailing lists and social media.
-Tutorial organizers will receive free admission to the main conference.
+Tutorial organizers will receive free admission to the main conference and all its activities.